Limited Submissions and Coordinated Submissions Program

 - When a limited submission (LS) program is identified, an LS announcement is created that includes a brief description, the funding requirements, and a campus internal deadline for pre-proposal submission.
 This announcement is then sent to the campus community via the Weekly Research Funding Update and may be viewed in the Research Funding system.

-- A Principal Investigator can submit pre-proposals through the Research Funding system up to 11:59pm on the day of the campus internal deadline.
+- A Principal Investigator can submit pre-proposals through the Research Funding system up to 5:00 pm on the day of the campus internal deadline.
+We strongly recommend that applicants submit pre-proposals by 4:30 pm in case technical difficulties are encountered.

 - When more than the allowed number of applications an institution may submit are received, the Office of Research (OR) initiates a review by a committee faculty representatives from each of the colleges/schools from which internal pre-proposals were received.
 In some cases, others with expertise in a specific field or in-depth knowledge of specific program and/or sponsor are included in the review committee.
 Based on these reviews, the Office of Research will select the PI(s) who will submit a full proposal to the sponsor.